web3infra-foundation/mega/docker/dev-image/README.md

 | `BUILD_DATE` | `unknown` | Build date (ISO 8601 format) |

 ### Multi-Architecture Build

+Note: CI currently publishes `linux/amd64` only.
+The multi-arch command below is for local testing and/or pushing to your own registry.

 ```bash
 docker buildx create --name mega-builder --use